-We currently offer and use non-refillable recyclable containers in the United States and other countries around the world.
 We also offer and use refillable containers, which are also recyclable.
 Legal requirements apply in various jurisdictions in the United States and other countries requiring that deposits or certain taxes or fees be charged for the sale, marketing and use of certain non-refillable beverage containers.
 The precise requirements imposed by these measures vary.
 Other types of beverage container-related deposit, recycling, tax and/or product stewardship statutes and regulations also apply in various jurisdictions.
 We anticipate that additional, similar legal requirements may be proposed or enacted in the future at local, state and federal levels, both in the United States and elsewhere.
 In the second quarter of 2022, we exited from the North American small-format retail water business.
 This business was relatively small and used predominantly single-use plastic bottles.
 The exit from this category is estimated to reduce production of plastic water bottles by more than 400 million, annually, while also improving overall margins.